DevOpsPlayground/chaos-engineering/steps/step01/README.md

 To get started, we'll need to deploy a simple server in AWS.
 We'll then use FIS to simulate a failure on this server.

+Please be aware that we're deliberately keeping this configuration simple to reduce costs and complexity.
+In a live environment, we'd use private subnets and NAT gateways.

 :warning: Before you start this step, make sure you've deployed the base infrastructure in the [init](../init/README.md) step.